 Phil Spencer is a presenter, businessman and property investor.
 As co-presenter of Channel 4’s Location Location Location, he is widely credited as being an expert in all things property related.
 Outside of television, he has published books, written columns and features and hosted radio shows, as well as set up two businesses.

 Phil has been a Patron of the charity for several years, and has met with the children and families who benefit from ellenor's respite services with visits to the Friday Fun Club.

-A member of the award-winning band, The Wanted, Tom Parker is a loyal supporter of ellenor, along with his wife Kelsey Parker.
+A member of the award-winning band, The Wanted, Tom Parker was a loyal supporter of ellenor, along with his wife Kelsey Parker.

-A member of the award-winning band, The Wanted, Tom Parker is a loyal supporter of ellenor, along with his wife Kelsey Parker.
+A member of the award-winning band, The Wanted, Tom Parker was a loyal supporter of ellenor, along with his wife Kelsey Parker.
 He says he is ‘proud to get behind a charity which does so much for families facing terminal illness.’
 He has met with some of the children ellenor supports on a number of occasions, including at the children’s Christmas party, and has started and walked in the charity’s flagship Twilight Walk twice.

-Tom has appeared on a number of television shows, including Channel 4’s The Jump, while he is currently touring in Grease as lead character, Danny Zuko.
+Tom has appeared on a number of television shows, including Channel 4’s The Jump, as well as touring in Grease as lead character - Danny Zuko.

 In 2020, Tom was diagnosed with an incurable brain tumour and sadly died on 30 March 2022.

 We were honoured to be able to call Tom a Patron of ellenor where his compassion and kindness for other people always shone.

 Rest in peace Tom, you will be remembered with so much love and affection.

 Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.